r3xsean/csee/README.md

 ## Research Question

-"To what extent do the pathfinding algorithms Dijkstra's Algorithm, A* (A-star), and Bidirectional Search differ in computational efficiency and path optimality when navigating 2D grid-based maps with varying obstacle densities?"
+"To what extent do different search strategies (uninformed Dijkstra, greedy heuristic-only, and balanced A*) trade computational efficiency for path optimality in grid-based pathfinding?"

 ---